IstiN/android-training-2017/README.md

 5. ImageLoader - no libraries! + File Cache + Memory Cache + Threadings
 6. Flavors

+#HW: 05.10.2017 - deadline (11 Oct.
+Wednesday 23.59)
+1. setup roboelectric, mockito
+2. develop some business logic (for example calculator or part of logic from your future project)
+3. cover it by unitTest(mockito, robolectric) and instrumentationTest (espresso).
+Example of mock, spy, activityLifecycleMock with robolectric.

 #HW: 02.10.2017 - deadline (8 Oct.
 Sunday 23.59)

 1. Create project (github || bitbucket), soursetree